-In 2019, we fully implemented a new responsible purchasing policy based on five commitments summarised in Ingenico Group's Responsible Purchasing Charter4.
-The second commitment of the charter is promoting high labour and human rights standards through our supply chain.
-The fifth is strengthening the transparency of our supply chain, avoiding conflict minerals and controversial substances in our terminals.
+In 2019, Ingenico implemented a responsible purchasing policy based on five commitments summarised in Ingenico Group's Responsible Purchasing Charter4.
+The second commitment of the charter promotes high labour and human rights standards through our supply chain.
+The fifth strengthens the transparency of our supply chain, avoiding conflict minerals and controversial substances in our terminals.